 If you have a child who has been assessed as being on the autism spectrum, you need to be aware that your child may be at a higher risk of becoming hooked on pornography than neurotypical children.
 If you suspect your child might be on the spectrum, it would be a good idea to have them assessed.
 Autism spectrum disorder is a neurological condition present from birth.
 It is not a mental disease.
 It affects about 1:100 people.
 While it is a much more common condition among males, females can have it too.
 For more information read these blogs on porn and autism; a mother’s story; and autism: real or fake?

 The UK Government has introduced legislation to restrict access by under 18 year olds to internet pornography.
 See this blog about it for more details.

 More support from The Reward Foundation

 Please contact us if there is any area you’d like us to cover on this subject.
 We will be developing more material on our website over the coming months.
-Sign up to our e-newsletter Rewarding News and follow us on Twitter (@brain_love_sex) for the latest developments.
+Sign up to our e-newsletter Rewarding News (at foot of page) and follow us on Twitter (@brain_love_sex) for the latest developments.